SniArchive/themer/README.md

 - Default device theme demo on [snipc's website](https://github.com/realsnipc/website)

+  # Setup

+  - Install 'theme-change' in your project.
+Refer to the [orignal repository](https://github.com/saadeghi/theme-change)

 ## CSS

 Set your themeable style as custom properties in CSS like this: